wspurgin/rspec-sidekiq/README.md

 ```

 ### have_enqueued_jobs
-*Evaluates the number of enqueued jobs for a specified worker*
+*Evaluates the number of enqueued jobs for a specified job*
 ```ruby
 expect(AwesomeJob).to have_enqueued_jobs(1) # new expect syntax
 ```